mghdotdev/angular-ssapi/README.md

 # angular-ssapi
-Just an AngularJS factory to assist with AJAX calls to SearchSpring's API
+Just an AngularJS factory to assist with AJAX calls to SearchSpring's API.